 We also recommend setting up Google Postmaster Tools.
 Doing so will give you an objective aggregate of your sender reputation at Gmail and it will not be biased by what happens with one particular recipient.

 SPF and DKIM are set up for every ActiveCampaign account.
 However, you may want to set up your own DKIM to further align your domains.
-Doing so can help you bolster your domain reputation.
+Doing so can also help you bolster your domain reputation.

 Setting up DKIM will also remove the “via” header you may see in Gmail:

-Read the "How do I remove the 'Sent on behalf of header'" help article more information on this topic.
+Read the "How do I remove the 'Sent on behalf of header'" help article for more information on this topic.

 Gmail also recommends setting up DMARC.
 This is not necessary, but it can help your messages look more secure and trustworthy.
 DMARC is something you need to set up yourself and you can follow our "SPF, DKIM, and DMARC authentication" help article to learn how to set it up.
+Please make sure you have your own DKIM in place before implementing DMARC.

 Increase sending volume at a slow pace

 When starting with ActiveCampaign it’s important that you warm up your IP at a slow pace.
 Gmail considers sending spikes without an adequate warmup as spammy.
-When Gmail detects spammy behavior, they will throttle your messages and your sender reputation will suffer.
+When Gmail detects spammy behavior, it will throttle your messages and your sender reputation will suffer.
 Our shared IP addresses are very warm but you still need to ease into sending with them if you are a high volume sender.
 This will help to warm up the domain reputation on these IPs.

 Send mail at a consistent rate.
 Avoid sending mail in bursts.